Land Surveying and Mapping Major

 Mission Statement

-The land surveying major within the Natural Resource Management degree prepares students for careers involving the mapping, measurement, and assessment of natural resources.
+The land surveying and mapping major prepares students for careers involving the mapping, measurement, and assessment of natural resources.
 Graduates operate surveying equipment, prepare maps and documents, oversee construction and mining operations, maintain databases, and develop surveying standards.
 The large number of business and management courses in the program prepares the graduates to be successful in managing surveying departments within other disciplines or within their own business.

 Objectives